 Loyalty programs are a dime a dozen across the globe, whether it’s at your favourite hotel chain, airline, or grocery store.
-They function similarly, with better benefits and greater discounts granted as your number of transactions grow.
+They function similarly, with better benefits and greater discounts granted as your number of transactions grows.

 Top-tier members of these loyalty programs are awarded the best perks for essentially being the company’s VIP customers.